1895

 The history and complexity of the brick and wood ornamentation, and its unaltered and well preserved condition make the George W. Layton house one of the most distinctive Victorian pattern book houses in Utah.
 You can visit the National Register of Historic places website and see the official listing of The Grand Victorian by clicking here.

-By 1986 the property was virtually abandoned.
-The once beautiful and vibrant home, which was well acquainted with large gatherings, warm fires, and laughter was now left exposed to the elements.
-It's grand rooms now quiet, empty, and dusty.
+By 1989 the property was virtually abandoned.
+The once beautiful and vibrant home, which was well acquainted with large gatherings, was now left exposed to the elements.
+Its grand rooms now quiet, empty, and dusty.

-Thankfully someone saw the beauty and significance of this grand structure and started the restoration process.
-After beautifying the home, the landscape, and making a it up to living standards, the home soon became the new living quarters for its happy new residents.
+Thankfully, The Stevenson family saw the beauty and significance of this grand structure and started the restoration process.
+After beautifying the home, the landscape, and making it up to living standards, the home soon became the new living quarters for its happy new residents.

 2002

-Thanks to the Wood family the George W. Layton home hosted its first wedding reception in 2002, and formally became known as The Grand Victorian.
-It has become the venue of choice for over one thousand couples since, and several other celebrations, retreats and special moments.
+The Wood family purchased the George W Layton home in 2002 and transformed it into the wedding venue: The Grand Victorian.
+It has become the venue of choice for over one thousand couples since, and several other celebrations, retreats, and special moments.

 2019

-Jason and Melissa purchased The Grand Victorian and with the help of Jason’s sister Valerie, they assembled a team of professionals and raised the standard transforming The Grand Victorian into a dream destination for many couples from Utah and beyond
+Jason and Melissa Helquist purchased The Grand Victorian and with the help of Jason’s sister Valerie, they assembled a team of professionals and raised the standard transforming The Grand Victorian into a dream destination for many couples from Utah and beyond.

 2024